chiefy/chiefy.github.io.old/_posts/2015-02-24-up-and-running-w-boot2docker-fig-packer.markdown

 ...
 {% endhighlight %}

-## Fig
+## Fig (or *docker-compose*)

 > Fast, isolated development environments using Docker.

 When you are developing an application using docker containers, you are going to need something to help you orchestrate containers.
 There are plenty of great write-ups on using Fig, so I will not go into that here.
-Fig is a great orchestration toolset and was [recently purchased by Docker](http://venturebeat.com/2014/07/22/docker-buys-orchard-a-2-man-startup-with-a-cloud-service-for-running-docker-friendly-apps/).
+Fig (or `docker-compose`) is a great orchestration toolset and was [recently purchased by Docker](http://venturebeat.com/2014/07/22/docker-buys-orchard-a-2-man-startup-with-a-cloud-service-for-running-docker-friendly-apps/).
+Funny story: since I wrote this about a week ago, it's now known as `docker-compose`.

 {% highlight bash %}
 $ fig --version